The-going/evlproject/content/pipeline/usage/synthetic.md

 ```

 A synthetic interrupt handler can be installed for running from the
-head stage upon a trigger from an in-band context as follows:
+oob stage upon a trigger from an in-band context as follows:

 ```markdown
 static irqreturn_t sirq_oob_handler(int sirq, void *dev_id)